top of page

 Our interns work 40 hours per week in four 10-hour shifts.
 Interns begin their day at 8 AM and end at 6 PM.
 All interns work four days per week and will have a set schedule for the internship.
 Mandatory training is held on the first weekend of the internship and will allow interns to learn and practice skills before starting on their regular schedules.
 Additional training is held throughout the internship with all intern training sessions every Wednesday afternoon.

 The internship is split into two parts with one half devoted to the care of neonatal and juvenile animals in our nursery and the other half providing care to our critically injured adult patients.
 Interns will work alongside our staff rehabilitators to provide the highest quality care for our patients.
-Responsibilities will include diet preparation and feeding, enclosure cleaning and maintenance, habitat and behavioral enrichment, record keeping and observations, providing intense neonatal care to songbirds, mammals and waterfowl, and general hospital cleaning including laundry, dishes, sweeping/mopping and taking out the garbage.

 Internship Terms: